 Since writing this article long after we were fishing for Carp, I have been turning my attention to Pike.
 The Select Willinghurst Group will be convening early in 2022 hopefully at another local mixed fish venue.
 Some will be using Fly and others dead-baiting or spinning.
 So any member who wants to try something different in the winter months, please contact me via the Secretary or Committee.

 There are a couple of day ticket venues locally in Surrey which allow Pike Fly fishing.

 Any FDG Member interested, is welcome to contact me (via Committee).
 Of course social distancing will still need to be practised and the netting of one’s own fish.

-Normal rules for Carp fishing include the use of a large net and a weighing mat.
-A large set of weighing scales are also useful!
+Normal rules for Pike fishing include the use of a large net*and a weighing mat**.
+A protective set of gloves**, hook removing pliers** and a large set of weighing scales are also useful!

 **These items may be mandatory in some fisheries.